Are you ready to seek treatment for possible Percocet addiction?

 Percocet addiction support groups

 Abuse of Percocet is on the rise and with it an increasing need for support.
 While it may be hard to find a substance-specific support group there are a wealth of them out there.
 Naroctics Anonymous, Rational Recovery, and SMART Recovery are good places to start, as are local support groups hosted in medical institutions.
 They are there to give you the communal support to stay Percocet free.
 You can always fall back on them during periods when your recovery is being threatened.
-If you are having a hard time finding a group call: 1-800-662-help.
+If you are having a hard time finding a group call the helpline.
 It is a good place to start if you are feeling overwhelmed in your search.

 Licensed clinical social workers